KreCi-NET/star-rating/readme.md

 - Updates the star colors dynamically based on the user's interaction.
 - Sends the rating data to the server-side `rating.php` script for storage.
 - Retrieves the initial rating from the `rating.php` script upon page load.
+- One user is limited to mae only one rating per product ID with LocalStorage
+- PHP API is protected from fake ratings with CSRF

 ### Demo